 The Compliance Update specifies areas of 'Specific Interest'.
 These include, inter alia, the following which Tradewin considers relevant across most supply chains:

-- Trade Compliance: classification, valuation, TCO utilisation & other revenue considerations.
+- Trade Compliance: HTS classification, customs valuation, TCO utilisation & other revenue considerations.

-- Trade Measures: Compliance with FTAs.
+- Trade Measures: Compliance with Free Trade Agreements.
 Risks of self-certification?
 Watch this space!!!

 - Supply Chain Integrity: internal controls, processes etc.